andridns/tf-cifar10/README.md

 # tf-CIFAR10

-A Convolutional Neural Network to classify CIFAR-10 image dataset using TensorFlow
+A Convolutional Neural Network to classify CIFAR-10 image dataset using TensorFlow.

 ## Files